 Please note, links to all the Freedom Essays are included at the end of this essay.
 Open any essay to read, print, download, share or listen to it (as a podcast).

 Written by Jeremy Griffith, 2017

-Freedom Essay 14 spelt out the extreme danger of the left-wing’s use of the false ‘savage instincts’ excuse to justify the dogmatic imposition of ‘good’ or ‘correct’ cooperative and loving behaviour on our species’ supposedly—but not truly—competitive and aggressive unchangeable instincts.
-(The explanation for our species’ actual cooperative and loving moral instinctive nature is given in F. Essay 21.)
-What is made clear in F. Essay 14 is how the left-wing’s dogmatic imposition of cooperative and loving behaviour oppresses and inhibits the all-important, albeit upsetting (anger, egocentricity and alienation-producing), search for knowledge, ultimately for self-knowledge, for the understanding of the human condition that redeems and heals the human race.
+spelt out the extreme danger of the left-wing’s use of the false ‘savage instincts’ excuse to justify the dogmatic imposition of ‘good’ or ‘correct’ cooperative and loving behaviour on our species’ supposedly—but not truly—competitive and aggressive unchangeable instincts.
+(The explanation for our species’ actual cooperative and loving moral instinctive nature is given in .)
+What is made clear in Video/F. Essay 14 is how the left-wing’s dogmatic imposition of cooperative and loving behaviour oppresses and inhibits the all-important, albeit upsetting (anger, egocentricity and alienation-producing), search for knowledge, ultimately for self-knowledge, for the understanding of the human condition that redeems and heals the human race.